 Bellport man killed in Mastic motorcycle crash, police say

-A Bellport man riding a motorcycle in Mastic on Saturday night was killed after he crashed into a car waiting at an intersection to make a left turn, Suffolk Police said.
+A Bellport man riding a motorcycle in Mastic on Saturday night was killed after he crashed into a car waiting at an intersection to make a left turn, Suffolk County police said.

 Silvano Posadas, 35, was riding a 2003 Suzuki motorcycle north on Mastic Road about 8:45 p.m. when he struck a 2010 Toyota Matrix at the Somerset Avenue intersection, police said in a news release.